GaloisInc/cryptol-specs/Primitive/Keyless/Hash/README.md

 The SHA3 executable specification is based on [FIPS 202](https://doi.org/10.6028/NIST.FIPS.202).
 The implementation is divided into the main body of the implementation in [`SHA3/Specification.cry`](SHA3/Specification.cry) and a public API for the hash functions [SHA3](SHA3/SHA3.cry).
 The public APIs for the extendable-output functions (SHAKE) are directly in [the instantiations](SHA3/Instantiations/).

 One quirk of the Keccak algorithm underlying SHA3 is that it assumes an unusual bit ordering for the input.
 In practice, most applications do not want to rearrange inputs to match that bit ordering (indeed, the KATs provided by NIST are not provided with that ordering), so the default `hash` and `xof` functions for the `SHA3` and `SHAKE` algorithms take input and return output in big-endian, or most-significant-bit first, ordering.
-For applications that have unusual bit-ordering needs, the `sha3`, `shake128`, and `shake256` functions take input and return output in the Keccak bit ordering, and the[KeccakBitOrdering](KeccakBitOrdering.cry) module has helper functions to convert between various representations of bits.
+For applications that have unusual bit-ordering needs, the `sha3`, `shake128`, and `shake256` functions take input and return output in the Keccak bit ordering, and the [KeccakBitOrdering](SHA3/KeccakBitOrdering.cry) module has helper functions to convert between various representations of bits.

 ## HashInterface
 Some applications require an arbitrary hash function.
 The `HashInterface` provided is instantiated by both the `SHA2` and `SHA3` hashes.